JBEI/edd/docs/Developer_Setup.md

 ### Pull EDD's images

-Running `docker-compose up` will automatically pull any missing Docker images to the host prior to launching; however, it is sometimes useful to run this step manually.
+Running `docker compose up` will automatically pull any missing Docker images to the host prior to launching; however, it is sometimes useful to run this step manually.
 Building or pulling specific images, and tagging appropriately, allows more control over the images used to launch EDD.

 ### Launch EDD

-You can run EDD either on a single Docker node with `docker-compose up -d`, or use a Docker Swarm with `docker stack deploy -c [CONFIG] [STACK]`.
-Create a config file by running `docker-compose config` and saving the output.
+You can run EDD either on a single Docker node with `docker compose up -d`, or use a Docker Swarm with `docker stack deploy -c [CONFIG] [STACK]`.
+Create a config file by running `docker compose config` and saving the output.

 ### Install ICE